 - If you have vaginal itchiness or an unusual discharge (drainage) or odor from your vagina

-- If you find it comforting, your mom, sister or friend can stay with you.
-The nurse or a medical assistant will, too.
+- If you find it helpful, your mom, sister or friend can stay with you.
+There may also be a nurse or a medical assistant in the room, too.

 - After you have given your medical history, been weighed and had your blood pressure checked, you will be asked to put on a gown.

 - You will need to remove your clothes including your underwear and bra.
 A breast exam is often done as a routine part of this check-up.